Claremont Police Department arrests Pomona faculty member on campus - The Student Life

 Neither CPD nor Campus Safety immediately responded to TSL’s inquiries regarding who called Claremont police to campus or why the faculty member was cited with trespassing and ultimately arrested.
 In response to TSL’s request for an interview with Campus Safety leadership, Laura Muna-Landa, a spokesperson for TCCS, said she could not immediately coordinate a statement with her colleagues about what prompted CPD involvement.

 By late Friday morning, TCCS Spokesperson Laura Muna-Landa confirmed in a statement that Campus Safety contacted CPD leading up to the arrest.
-She said CPD made the decision to arrest the individual for trespassing following their attempt to leave the area, after unsuccessful attempts to resolve the matter.
+She said CPD made the decision to arrest the individual for trespassing following their attempt to leave the area.

-“The Claremont Colleges Services acknowledges that contact with Pomona College administration should have been made prior to contacting local police,” Muna-Landa said.
+“The Claremont Colleges Services acknowledges that contact with Pomona College administration should have been made prior to contacting local police,” Muna-Landa said in the statement.

-Campus Safety requested the presence of Claremont Police Department after the faculty member allegedly refused to lower the music volume and identify themselves as members of the campus community following multiple requests from Campus Safety, which breaks campus policy, according to Muna-Landa.
+Campus Safety requested the presence of Claremont Police Department after the faculty member allegedly refused to lower the music volume and identify themselves as a member of the campus community, following multiple requests from Campus Safety, which breaks campus policy, the statement said.

-“After unsuccessful attempts to resolve the matter, the individual was arrested following their attempt to leave the area,” Muna-Landa said.

 When TSL asked Muna-Landa for the specific policy that the statement was referencing, Muna-Landa told TSL she did not have access or copies of individual campus policies, and suggested checking with Pomona staff.
-She directed TSL to “the standard language on the back of all issued ID cards.”
+She directed TSL to “the standard language on the back of all issued ID cards,” which says Claremont Colleges faculty or staff should carry their ID at all times on TCCS premises and present it upon request by college officials.

 In their interview with TSL, the faculty member alleged they complied with Campus Safety’s request by turning down the sound a few minutes before Campus Safety officers returned with several CPD officers.